 Insurance:

-The Association shall have the right to purchase and maintain insurance to the full extent permitted by law on behalf of all its agents including, directors, consultants and employees against any liability asserted against or insured by the agent in such capacity arising out of the agent’s status as such.
+The Association shall have the right to purchase and maintain insurance to the full extent permitted by law on behalf of all its agents including, directors, consultants and employees against any liability (physical, accidental, cyber, etc.) asserted against or insured by the agent in such capacity arising out of the agent’s status as such.

 Indemnification.